logfellow/logstash-logback-encoder/README.md

 Specific values to be masked can be specified in several ways, as seen in the following example:

-When using regexes to identify strings to mask, all matches within each string field value will be replaced.
-If you want to match the full string field value, then use the beginning of line (`^`) and end of line (`$`) markers.

 ```xml
 <encoder class="net.logstash.logback.encoder.LogstashEncoder">
     <jsonGeneratorDecorator class="net.logstash.logback.mask.MaskingJsonGeneratorDecorator">